- Using Table Calculations

 Common Problems and Pitfalls

-• All the fields you use in your table calculations MUST be a part of your initial query.
+- All the fields you use in your table calculations MUST be a part of your initial query.

-• Formulas must be in lowercase.
-ROUND will not work, but round will.
+- Formulas must be in lowercase.

-• Table calculations will only operate over rows that are returned in your query.
+will. - Table calculations will only operate over rows that are returned in your query.
 If there is a 500 row limit, the 501st row will not be considered.

-• If you add a totals row to your data table, some table calculations that perform aggregations, such as calculations using percentile or median, might not add up as you expect.
-This is because table calculations calculate totals using the values in the total row, not using the values in the data column.
+- If you add a totals row to your data table, some table calculations that perform aggregations, such as calculations using

-• Always use leading zeroes for decimals less than 1.
+, might not add up as you expect.
+This is because table calculations calculate totals using the values in the total row, not using the values in the data column. - Always use leading zeroes for decimals less than 1.
 For example, 0.95 will work, but .95 will cause an error.

-• Using the Command-K or Ctrl+K shortcut will clear all table calculations, including custom fields.
+- Using the Command-K or Ctrl+K shortcut will clear all table calculations, including custom fields.
 To reinstate your table calculations, hit the “back” button on your browser.
 You may also need to re-run your query.

 Conclusion